-The fiscal year ended June 30, 2018, witnessed strong performance across U.S. equities, although returns generally fell short of the impressive figures posted in the 2017 fiscal year.
-The S&P 1500 Index, a broad market indicator for the U.S. stock market, finished the period up 14.50%.
-With a continuation of the prior fiscal year's trends, the S&P 600, a gauge of small cap stock performance, again outperformed its large cap peers.
-The S&P 600 rose 20.50% while the S&P 500 returned 14.37%.
-During the year, growth stocks significantly outperformed value stocks with the Russell 3000 Growth Index appreciating 22.47% versus a gain of 7.25% for the Russell 3000 Value Index.
+U.S. equities produced strong results in the fiscal year ended June 30, 2019.
+This fiscal year was the third consecutive in which the S&P 500 generated double-digit returns.
+The S&P 1500 Index, a broad market indicator for the U.S. stock market, fell just shy of the double-digit threshold, gaining 9.32% over the same period.
+In a reversal of previous trends, large capitalization equities notably outpaced their small capitalization peers.
+The S&P 600, a gauge of small cap stock performance, fell 4.88% while the S&P 500 appreciated 10.42%.
+In FY2019, growth equities continued to outpace value stocks with the Russell 3000 Growth Index climbing 10.60% versus a gain of 7.34% for the Russell 3000 Value Index.